≡ Menu

 Fleas and ticks hate certain smells—cedar being one of them.
 Placing cedar chips in your kitty’s bedding is an excellent way to keep the fleas away.
 However, cats hate the smell as well.

-Another option is that you place cedar chips outside your home to keep the fleas away.
+Another option is to place cedar chips outside your home to keep the fleas away.

 3. Rosemary

-Another thing that fleas hate includes rosemary.
+Another thing that fleas hate is rosemary.
 Grinding rosemary leaves and sprinkling them in areas where your cat sleeps and plays will help keep the pests away.

 4. Aloe Vera Juice

 Another natural repellent for fleas includes aloe vera.
 Mixed with cayenne pepper, you can make a spray and apply it on your kitty’s coat.
-However, make sure that you don’t get it around your cat’s eyes!
+However, ensure you don’t get it around your cat’s eyes!

 5. Lemon Spray

-One of the natural flea killers include citric acid—something lemons are full of.
+One of the natural flea killers includes citric acid—something lemons are full of.
 You can make a citric acid spray.
-To make it work for cats with sensitive skin, you can boil lemon in water and let it soak for at least 8 hours (or overnight).
+To make it work for cats with sensitive skin, boil lemon in water and let it soak for at least 8 hours (or overnight).

 These natural remedies take their sweet time to work.
 However, they are still effective and don’t have any harmful side effects for you and your kitty.
 You should consider them, for sure.